CodecoolGlobal/northwind-traders-select-sql-Shcoobz/README.md

 - PostgreSQL: The database system used to store and manage the Northwind database.
 - DBeaver: Database management tool for executing queries and viewing results.

----

-_Note: This document provides an overview of the "Northwind Traders – Natural SELECTion" project.
-Detailed SQL queries for each task are available in the respective `.sql` files._